 Also get your fix with coconut water, which will provide quick hydration and help perk you up.

 While coffee is often the go-to for a morning jolt of energy, it’s not the only source of caffeine.
-Tea can provide you the same spike without the jittery after-effects that are often associated with both coffee as well as energy drinks.
+Tea can provide you the same spike without the jittery after-effects.

 In fact, research published in the Journal of Nutrition Reviews discovered that the combination of caffeine and the amino acid found in tea called L-theanine worked together to overrule the jitteriness of caffeine alone.

-This antioxidant can also give you energy without the nervousness of caffeine.
+This natural stimulant and antioxidant can also give you energy without the nervousness of caffeine.

 A 2010 study from the University of South Carolina showed that quercetin blocks brain receptors for sleep chemicals, while boosting levels of mitochondria in your cells, thereby leading to greater muscle performance.